 Good thing I didn’t run off to the mountains because within a few years I ended up marrying the best guy I ever met.
-He currently works for a college ministry AND is in full time seminary.
+He currently works as a pastor for a college ministry.
 (Thus, allowing my evenings to be open for blogging!).
-We have two kiddos and two dogs that we dearly love.

 More About Me